SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Whitelist of game entity types that the modifier should apply to.

 **blacklisted_game_entities**
-Blacklist for specific game entities that would be covered by `affected_types`, but should be excplicitely excluded.
+Blacklist for specific game entities that would be covered by `affected_types`, but should be excplicitly excluded.

 ## aux.modifier_scope.type.Standard